mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/upgrade/upgrade-kubernetes-addons/index.md

 Upgrading to a newer minor release of Kubernetes, requires a new Konvoy minor release.
 Upgrades that skip one or more minor versions are not supported.
 Downgrades are not supported.
+Kubernetes and Konvoy follow semantic versioning that follows the logic `MAJOR.MINOR.PATCH`.

-For example, Konvoy supports upgrading Kubernetes v1.17.x directly to a newer v1.17.x (Konvoy v1.5.x) or v1.18.x (Konvoy v1.6.x).
+For example, Konvoy supports upgrading Kubernetes v1.19.x directly to a newer v1.19.x (Konvoy v1.7.x) or Kubernetes v1.20.x (Konvoy v1.8.x).
-Upgrading a v1.16 release directly to a v1.18 release is unsupported, but v1.16 may be upgraded to v1.17 and again to v1.18.
+Upgrading a Kubernetes v1.18 release directly to a v1.20 release is unsupported, but Kubernetes v1.18 can be upgraded to v1.19 and then to v1.20.

 This support policy applies to every node in the cluster.
 When upgrading a cluster running a mix of Kubernetes versions, each node upgrade must be supported for the cluster upgrade to be supported.